What seems to be the problem?

 Go to My Workbench, the first link in the black toolbar at the top of the browser.
 Select All content If the edits or pages were just made, they may be towards the top of the list, otherwise use the search filters to find the desired content.

 - Check to see if it is published.

 - Check that the date is correct in the calendar selector (not the text box).

 - Check to see if a list, or the correct list, has been selected.
 (Academic department sites do not need to select a list.)

 I've inserted an image, but I see a gray box.

-If a different size is needed, first save the page, then edit the draft to edit the image properties to resize the image.
+If a different size is needed, first insert the image and save the page, then edit the draft to edit the image properties to resize the image.